vsaddr-github/triplets/README.md

 # triplets
-Scripts to group auto bracketed Canon CR2 files
+# Scripts to group auto bracketed Canon CR2 files

-This repository contains notes and scripts to group CR2 Canon files for SNS processing
+This repository contains notes and scripts to help group RWAW CR2 Canon files for SNS-HDR command-line processing.

+Required:
+- SNS-HDR (including Exiftool)
+- Git Bash or equivalent Linux emulator.

-Required SNS-HDR (includeing Exiftool) and Git Bash Sample below is for Canon 6D Mark II camera.
-Different makes may require different flags in OPTS.
+Sample code below is for Canon 6D Mark II camera.

+Different camera makes may require different flags in OPTS.

-See Exiftool manual for tag descriptions
+See Exiftool manual for the tag descriptions

-Here is the approximate workflow
+Here is the approximate workflow:

-Suppose SD card with the images is mounted as E: drive.
+- Suppose SD card with the images is mounted as E: drive.
 The card's switch is in R/O mode for the safety of the pictures

-The destination folder where images will be placed is defined in awk script.
+The destination folder where images will be placed is defined in awk script as follows:

 TGT_DIR="C:\\Pictures\\Watk20190610\\"